Facilities and FAQs

 - The Farm is an open air attraction.
 Other than our Museums, and our covered area for birthday parties, there are no covered areas.

 - There is a mixture of terrain on the farm.
 It goes from flat, to rolling to quite steep in places.
 Able bodied people of average fitness have no problem getting around the farm.
+For information about wheelchairs and prams, please read below.

 - We have two toilets available for visitors; of which one is a disabled toilet, fitted with baby change facilities.